CMSgov/beneficiary-fhir-data/README.md

     ```

 ### Adding Reference to AWS Code Artifactory
-1. In your bash_profile or your preferred shell script: add the following line to export a CodeArtifact authorization token for authorization to your repository from your preferred shell (token expires in 12 hours).
+1. In your bash_profile or your preferred shell script: add the following line to export a CodeArtifact authorization token for authorization to your repository from your preferred shell (token expires in 12 hours or you will experience a 401 unauthorized error from AWS Code Artifactory).
 Replace {aws account id goes here} with the aws account id

 '''sh
 export CODEARTIFACT_AUTH_TOKEN=`aws codeartifact get-authorization-token --domain bfd-mgmt --domain-owner {aws account id goes here} --query authorizationToken --output text`